 His frequent business trips to Europe and America exposed him to hotels with high service standards, inspiring him to make his first forays into the luxury hospitality sector.
 At the age of 65, he started to build The Leela group of hotels, bringing his Indian dream to life, which today has become one of the most celebrated indigenous hospitality groups in the luxury segment.

-The first Leela hotel launched in Mumbai in 1987, the same year Nair signed a marketing alliance with Kempinski.
-Today, The Leela Palaces, Hotels and Resorts has seven luxury properties in New Delhi, Mumbai, Bangalore, Gurgaon, Udaipur, Goa and Kovalam with new hotels opening in Chennai, Agra, Jaipur and Lake Ashtamudi in Kerala.
+The first Leela hotel launched in Mumbai in 1987.
+Today, The Leela Palaces, Hotels and Resorts has 8 luxury properties in New Delhi, Mumbai, Bangalore, Gurgaon, Udaipur, Goa, Chennai and Kovalam with new hotels opening in Noida, Agra, Jaipur and Lake Ashtamudi in Kerala.
 Nair’s mission is to delight and exceed his guests’ expectations through gracious Indian hospitality, known in the ancient Indian scriptures as Atithi Devo Bhava or ‘Guest is God.’